awahib480/Hospital-Database-Management-System/README.md

 - Database table names and credentials should match exactly (included schema and example data files)
 - Run the "getdata.py" file to start the Flask server
 - Run the "main.html" file on Live Server to start

+# Notes
+- Images are included in the files which were taken from Google Search, some of them might be copyrighted (may have watermarks)